KeTchUP42/ormy/README.md

     $ormy->getConnector();

     Class is PDO wrap and has base functional to work with DB.
-    If you want to see class functional check Connector interface.
+    If you want to see class functional check ConnectorInterface.